paul-gauthier/easy-chat/README.md

 ChatGPT figured out how to make the requested changes, what parts of the code needed to be modified and what modifications to make.
 I reviewed the diffs it generated, and either accepted or rejected the proposed changes.
 If the changes weren't acceptable, I discarded them and improved my request to be more specific or explicit -- and tried again.

-In essence, I treated ChatGPT as a junior web developer.
+In essence, I worked with ChatGPT like a junior web developer.

 ### Example prompts